 - Stay one month ahead of your bills

 Tackle this new goal with vigor and determination!
 Write down three action items that will set you up for success.
-For example:

 Goal: Save up an emergency fund

 - Log into online banking and check spending from previous month.
 A rough total is fine!
 Multiply by 3 to get your goal number.